 The driver of the hit-and-run that killed Nanako's mother, given that it was likely a tourist who's long since left Inaba and there were no witnesses, it seems unlikely he or she will ever get caught.

 Keep It Foreign: In the Japanese version.
-One of your available reactions to Teddie's human form after the girls dressed him up is 'brilliant', said in English.
-In the English version it's 'Ces't Magnifique'.
+One of your available reactions to Teddie after the girls dress him up is 'brilliant', said in English.
+In the English version it's 'Ces't Magnifique.'
 Both are references to Mitsuru Kirijo's speech in Persona 3.

 Lap Pillow: One of the possible actions that the Protagonist can invite one of his party members (Rise) to do during the King's Game.